Open Standards for Verifiable AI Agent Identity

 No existing standard addresses this

 Current identity standards were designed for humans and services, not autonomous delegated agents.
-APIS v2.0 fills this gap.
+APIS v2.1 fills this gap with explicit credential, mandate, and verification semantics.

 Ready to get started?